Meeting with participants of CCEE Plenary Assembly

 He remarked that, for example, the annual presentation of awards For Spiritual Revival to the clergy, representatives of religious organizations is a testimony to the recognition of their merits.
 “Realizing the importance of spiritual enlightenment, formation of the moral compass of the Belarusian nation and preservation of its cultural legacy, we provide all-round assistance in the renovation of temples and construction of new churches, jointly implement projects in spiritual and moral education and upbringing of the younger generation,” the head of state said.

-Alexander Lukashenko expressed confidence that during the visit to Belarus the clergy will feel the kindness and hospitality of Belarusian people.
+Aleksandr Lukashenko expressed confidence that during the visit to Belarus the clergy will feel the kindness and hospitality of Belarusian people.
 “We do not divide people on religious lines.
 A person is free to choose a way to church.
 This is the law of our society.
 We are trying to recognize grandeur and beauty through friendship, understanding, and patience.
 Pope Francis, whom I respect immensely, spiritual leaders of virtually all religious denominations are calling for it today,” the Belarusian leader concluded.

-Addressing the participants of the meeting, Alexander Lukashenko said that the world is in critical need of an open and trust-based dialogue.
+Addressing the participants of the meeting, Aleksandr Lukashenko said that the world is in critical need of an open and trust-based dialogue.
 “There is no commonness in approaches to handling threats and problems which are of big concern for all of us,” the President said.

 In his words, the status of Minsk as an important platform for negotiations is increasing.
 It is the venue for discussing and passing resolutions on the most serious regional and global problems.